Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 best season to dive zanzibar

-Seas can get a bit choppy from March
+The seas can get a bit choppy from March

-The best time to dive in the Zanzibar Archipelago is certainly from August to October/November, with windless days, clear skies and incredible visibility.
 Humpback whales and sperm whales pass through Zanzibar waters around August and September, so that’s another point.

-The monsoon season starts usually in March and lasts throughout April and May.
-During this season diving in Zanzibar is basically impossible.
+The monsoon season usually starts in March and lasts throughout April and May.
+During this season, diving in Zanzibar is basically impossible.

 Marine Life in Zanzibar